S0AndS0/Perinoid_Pipes/Documentation/ReadMe_Paranoid_Pipes.md

  - - default configured document readers often save caches and/or backups in clear text at some obscure location; kinda defeats the porous of keeping secrets if your reader tattles on you.

-4. only enable `--output-pre-parse-yn` and/or `--padding-enable-yn` options when you are certain as to what those options do.
+4. Only enable `--output-pre-parse-yn` and/or `--padding-enable-yn` options when you are certain as to what those options do.
 Default values for each are `no` so do not worry about manually disabling them.

- - - the `--output-pre-parse-yn` option if enabled will cause the listening loop to prepend `#` to read lines that do not have them at the start of the line already
+ - - the `--output-pre-parse-yn` option if enabled will cause the listening loop to perpend `#` to read lines that do not have them at the start of the line already

  - - the `--padding-enable-yn` option if enabled will cause lines read to also include random alpha and numeric characters the be added to read lines.